stIncMale/stincmale.github.io/index.markdown

 `Bio` | I was born in Belarus, moved to Moscow, Russia, where I studied at [MIPT](https://mipt.ru/english/) and got my **MSc degree in applied mathematics and physics**.
 Now I live in Calgary, Canada.

 ## [](#dead-code){:.slink}{{ site.custom_title }}
-This is a place where I share things (mostly those related to my profession) with humanity.
+A place where I share things (mostly those related to my profession) with humanity.
-Humanity.., do I like it?
-Let's say I have mixed feelings, I love [the song](https://youtu.be/0755SXCTCN0) though!
+Humanity&hellip; do I like it?
+Let's say, I have mixed feelings.
+I love [the song](https://youtu.be/0755SXCTCN0) though!

+The story behind the name {{ site.custom_title }} is straightforward: the majority of code that software engineers write in their spare time ends up being unused, i.e. being dead &mdash; hence the name.

 ## [](#personality){:.slink}Personality
-This particular page is about sharing something about my personality rather than technical things.
-For example, here are a few quotes/sayings I like:
+This particular page is about sharing something with regard to my personality rather than technical things.
+For example, here are a few examples of [lyrics]({% link lyrics.markdown %}) and quotes/sayings I like:
 * <q>"...it takes all the running you can do, to keep in the same place.
 If you want to get somewhere else, you must run at least twice as fast as that!"</q>\\
 <span class="small-font">Lewis Carroll, "Alice Through the Looking Glass", 1871</span>